Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Prospects for measuring and other cosmological parameters with future standard siren observations

 \subsubsection{Forecasts from space-based observatories}

 For the simulations of standard sirens from MBHBs in the millihertz band, Tamanini et al.~\cite{Tamanini:2016zlh}, Zhao et al.~\cite{Zhao:2019gyk}, Wang et al.~\cite{Wang:2019tto}, and Zhu et al.~\cite{Zhu:2021aat} forecasted the constraint results of $H_0$ using single space-based GW observatories including Taiji, TianQin, and LISA.
 Given the uncertainties in the formation mechanisms of MBHs, these studies considered three representative population models: \begin{itemize} \item \textbf{Q3d}: a heavy-seed scenario assuming MBHs originate from the direct collapse of protogalactic disks, with seed masses around $10^5~M_{\odot}$incorporating a time delay between MBH mergers and their host galaxy mergers~\cite{Klein:2015hvg}. \item \textbf{pop III}: a light-seed scenario where MBHs form from the remnants of Population III stars, with initial seed masses around $100~M_{\odot}$~\cite{Madau:2001sc,Volonteri:2002vz}. \item \textbf{Q3nod}: identical to Q3d but without accounting for time delays between black hole and galaxy mergers~\cite{Ferrarese:2000se}. \end{itemize} These studies found that $H_0$ can achieve percent-level precision and might reach sub-percent precision under optimistic assumptions in a several-year observation by considering bright sirens.
 Moreover, Ruan et al.~\cite{Ruan:2020smc} proposed that Taiji and LISA observatories could form a space-based GW detector network owing to their overlapping observational windows, thereby improving the identification and localization of GW sources.
 They found that the Taiji-LISA network with a configuration angle of $40^\circ$ could rapidly and accurately localize GW sources.
+Cai et al. \cite{Cai:2023ywp} provided a comprehensive summary of the capabilities of space-based gravitational-wave detector networks, emphasizing their potential for precise sky localization, cosmological studies, tests of parity violation in the stochastic background, efficient subtraction of galactic foregrounds, and enhanced observations of stellar-mass binary black holes.
 Based on this configuration, Wang et al.~\cite{Wang:2020dkc}, Wang et al.~\cite{Wang:2021srv}, Zhu et al.~\cite{Zhu:2021aat}, and Jin et al.~\cite{Jin:2023sfc} used the mock standard siren data from the Taiji-LISA network, the TianQin-LISA network, and the Taiji-TianQin-LISA network to constrain $H_0$.
 These studies demonstrated that $H_0$ could be constrained to the 1\% level using bright or dark sirens, highlighting the potential of space-based GW detector networks to resolve the Hubble tension.
 In general, the pop III and Q3nod models yield similar constraints, while the Q3d model results in significantly weaker constraints.
 This discrepancy arises from differences in the merger rates, mass distributions, and redshift distributions among the models, with the pop III and Q3nod scenarios predicting a greater number of detectable MBHB mergers compared to Q3d.